abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 <!-- 🔸 -->
 `Spread syntax (...)` is another helpful addition to JavaScript for working with arrays, objects, and function calls.

-Spread allows objects and iterables (such as arrays) to be unpacked, or expanded, which can be used to make shallow copies of data structures to increase the ease of data manipulation
+The spread allows objects and iterables (such as arrays) to be unpacked, or expanded, which can be used to make shallow copies of data structures to increase the ease of data manipulation

-Spear unpack a array or object
+Spear unpack an array or object

 ### Spread with Arrays